GEFA Bank: Funded products

 Funding in the form of loans is offered by GEFA for goods within the areas of transport (e.g. trucks, buses, business jets, riverboats, agricultural machinery), industrial production (e.g. construction machinery, printing machines, machine tools) and technology (e.g. hardware and software, office equipment, biomedical technology).

 In 2015, the organisation generated a new business volume of €1,899 million, with €1,203 million in the transport sector, €435 million in the industrial goods sector and €261 million in the high tech sector.

 Deposit guarantee

 The GEFA is subject to the legal deposit guarantee and is a member of the deposit protection fund of the Bundesverband deutscher Banken e.V.

 Technology

 The brand GEFA Bank is affiliated with the cooperative data center of Fiducia IT AG in Karlsruhe and uses their agree21 banking software for IT operations.
-Additionally, an extensive and longstanding partnership exists with Paderborn-based company S&N.
+Additionally, a longstanding partnership exists with Paderborn-based company S&N.